imandra-ai/imandra-docs/notebooks-src/Installation - Simple.md

 - Download, setup and install Imandra into its OCaml environment in `/usr/local/var/imandra/` (documentation for Imandra modules can be found in `_opam/doc/index.html`)
 - Install system-level binaries for the Imandra repl and its utilities

-The entire setup process will take a while, usually around 30 minutes; the process is almost entirely automatic but you might be prompted for input a couple of times, either to authenticate using `sudo` or for setting installation paths (we recommend using the default options).
+The entire setup process will take a while.
+The process is almost entirely automatic but you might be prompted for input a couple of times, either to authenticate using `sudo` or for setting installation paths (we recommend using the default options).

 After the installation is finished, you should have the following binaries installed in your installation path (`/usr/local/bin` unless you specified a custom one):
 - `imandra`: this is the main Imandra entrypoint